Oracle posterior contraction rates under hierarchical priors: Models and applications

-Our oracle inequality shows that the posterior contraction rate of \cite{hannah2011bayesian} (Theorem 3.3 therein) is far from optimal. (\ref{cond:cvxreg_1}) can be satisfied by using heavy-tailed priors $g(\cdot)$ in the same spirit as Lemma \ref{lem:verify_cond_iso}--if $f_0$ is square integrable and the design points are regular enough (e.g. using regular grids on $[0,1]^d$).
-Moreover, explicit rate results can be obtained using approximation techniques in \cite{han2016multivariate} (cf. Lemma 4.10 therein).
-We omit detailed derivations.
+The above oracle inequality shows that the posterior contraction rate of \cite{hannah2011bayesian} (Theorem 3.3 therein) is far from optimal. (\ref{cond:cvxreg_1}) can be satisfied by using heavy-tailed priors $g(\cdot)$ in the same spirit as Lemma \ref{lem:verify_cond_iso}---if $f_0$ is square integrable and the design points are regular enough (e.g. using regular grids on $[0,1]^d$).
+Explicit rates can be obtained using approximation techniques in \cite{han2016multivariate}.
+Using the same proof as Lemma 4.10 therein, if $f_0$ is Lipschitz, the contraction rate in $\ell_2^2$ becomes the familiar one in the sense that $ \inf_{m \in \N}(\epsilon_{n,m}^{\mathrm{cvx}})^2\lesssim \inf_{m \in \N}\max\{m^{-4/d},{\log n\cdot m\log 3m}/{n}\}\asymp (\log^2 n/n)^{4/(d+4)}$.

 \begin{remark} For univariate convex regression, the term $\log(3m)$ in (\ref{eqn:prior_cvxreg})-(\ref{ineq:post_rate_cvxreg}) can be removed.
 The logarithmic term is due to the fact that the \emph{pseudo-dimension} of $\mathcal{F}_m$ scales as $m\log (3m)$ for $d\geq 2$, cf. Lemma \ref{lem:pdim_cvxfcn}. \end{remark}